José Gaspar: Historical context

 Large-scale piracy was rare in the Gulf of Mexico during the late 1700s and early 1800s, when Gaspar was supposedly active.
 This was well after the "Golden Age of Piracy" (c.1650-1725), when infamous figures such as Bartholomew Roberts, Blackbeard, and William Kidd operated in and around the Caribbean Sea and Atlantic basin.
 European nations began a concerted effort to suppress piracy near their colonial holdings in the early 1700s, and every major pirate of the "golden age" had been killed by 1730, over a quarter century before Gaspar's supposed birth in Spain.

 Scattered seaborne attacks by small bands of privateers and pirates were a continuing nuisance in the Gulf and Caribbean into the 1780s, when Gaspar is said to have arrived at Charlotte Harbor.
 However, the navies of Britain, France, Spain, and the newly independent United States were actively hunting the few remaining pirate bands in these waters, making it improbable that any buccaneer could brazenly operate in the area for almost four decades, especially at the scale claimed by the Gaspar legends.
 The original published Gasparilla story and many subsequent tales claim that the pirate had amassed the enormous sum of $30 million in stolen wealth by the time of his death in 1821.
-To put that figure in context, the total military budget of the United States in 1821 was about $8 million, and Spain transferred the entire Florida territory to the United States in that same year for $5 million.
+To put that figure in context, the total military budget of the United States in 1821 was about $8 million, and Spain transferred the entire Florida territory to the United States in that same year for the equivalent of $5 million.

 Even during piracy's "golden age", the activities of real-world pirates of the Caribbean and Gulf almost never involved daring sea battles between pirate frigates and massive treasure ships laden with gold coins.
-Instead, pirate bands usually targeted small cargo ships carrying basic trade goods such as food, tobacco, and lumber which could be quickly sold in nearby ports without drawing unwanted attention.
+Instead, the usual tactic was to pack as many pirates as possible into small but swift sailing vessels, seek out lightly crewed cargo ships, and quickly board targets without damaging the valuable ship or cargo.
+While gold and other valuables were welcome plunder, Caribbean pirates of 1700s usually sought basic trade goods such as food, tobacco, lumber and the cargo ships themselves, all of which could be sold in nearby ports without drawing unwanted attention.
 There were no established towns on Florida's west coast until well after Gaspar's demise, making the area unsuitable for the wholesale disposal of stolen cargo.
 In fact, there is little evidence that pirates of any era used Charlotte Harbor as their base of operations.